-The Ins and Outs of Annulments in Totowa, New Jersey
+The Ins and Outs of Annulments in Wayne/Totowa, New Jersey

 Annulment is a way to dissolve a marriage without the usual divorce proceedings.
 While divorce acknowledges the marriage and ends it, an annulment considers the marriage never to have occurred.
 Couples may seek an annulment due to dishonesty entering the marriage, religious beliefs that do not recognize divorce, or the simpler filing process compared to a legal divorce.